top of page

 Government Grants in Singapore for Small Businesses

-Managed by Enterprise Singapore, this scheme supports first-time entrepreneurs through mentorship and capital grants.
-New verticals have been added for green tech, healthtech and fintech startups.
+Managed by Enterprise Singapore, this scheme supports first-time entrepreneurs with mentorship and capital grants.
+New verticals have been added for green tech, health tech, and fintech startups.

-• Joining through an accredited mentor partner or AMP is a must.
+• Join through an accredited mentor partner or AMP.

 • A $50,000 grant, upon co-matching by the founder.

 The MRA Grant supports SMEs looking to expand overseas.
-About 65% of recipients of the MRA expanded into Malaysia, Indonesia or Australia in 2025.
+About 65% of MRA recipients expanded into Malaysia, Indonesia, or Australia in 2025.

 • Use MRA to explore e-commerce exports or regional sales expansion.

-EEG helps businesses adopt energy-efficient equipment to reduce emissions and operational costs.
-The Singapore Government allocated $30 million in 2025 towards green transition projects under the EEG.
+The EEG helps businesses adopt energy-efficient equipment to reduce emissions and operational costs.
+In 2025, the government allocated $30 million towards green transition projects under the EEG.

-• An additional support for decarbonization audits and solar panel installation has been put in place in 2025
+• Additional support for decarbonization audits and solar panel installation is available in 2025.

 While not a grant itself, GoBusiness Gov Assist is a centralized portal that helps you find and apply for relevant support, including PSG and EDG.
-Aptly, it features a hands-on Grants Navigator tool, Digital Consultants and AI-powered recommendations.
+It features a hands-on Grants Navigator tool, Digital Consultants, and AI-powered recommendations.

-In 2024, more than 900,000 SMEs have accessed GoBusiness, while the number is projected to hit a massive 1.2 millions in 2025.
-Interestingly, one can use the Grants Navigator to find lesser-known support schemes tailored to your business profile.
+In 2024, over 900,000 SMEs accessed GoBusiness.
+This number is projected to reach 1.2 million in 2025.
+The Grants Navigator is particularly useful for finding lesser-known support schemes tailored to your business profile.

 Administered by the Singapore Tourism Board (STB), the BIF supports businesses in the tourism and lifestyle sector.
 Tourism-linked SMEs saw a 12% growth in experience-related investments using BIF in 2024.

-E2F is for manufacturers to improve energy efficiency and reduce utility costs.
-It is meant to provide support for up to 50% of qualifying costs, including M&V and energy audits.
+E2F helps manufacturers improve energy efficiency and reduce utility costs.
+It provides support for up to 50% of qualifying costs, including M&V and energy audits.

-Offered by Enterprise Singapore, EFS provides loan support in 6 areas- from SME working capital to venture debt.
-In 2025, the terms for EFS have been updated to provide:
+Offered by Enterprise Singapore, the EFS provides loan support in six areas—from SME working capital to venture debt.
+In 2025, the terms for EFS have been updated to offer:

 From digital tools and employee training to overseas expansion and sustainability, these 10 grants offer unparalleled opportunities for small businesses in Singapore to compete smarter in 2025.

-However, the timing is of great relevance as most schemes are time-limited or tied to budget windows.
-The best move, you ask?
+However, timing is crucial as many schemes are time-limited or tied to budget windows.
+The best move?
 Choose 2 to 3 grants that align with your business goals and apply now while the window is open.

 How is Katalysts.net helping StartUps grow their business?